-S. 1197 requires the HHS Secretary, acting through the National Center for Injury Prevention and Control at the Centers for Disease Control and Prevention, to make grants to entities for supporting research to study prevention and intervention programs to foster the understanding of sexual and domestic violence committed by and against adults, youth, and children.
+programs to foster the understanding of sexual and domestic violence committed by and against adults, youth, and children.
 Such entities would be required to include sexual assault coalitions and programs, research groups, tribal organizations, and academic institutions.
 The measure would authorize \$2 million for each fiscal year from 2006 through 2010 for such research grants.
 H.R.
 3402 does not include such a provision.

 H.R.
-3402 would require the Attorney General, acting through VAWO, to make two-year competitive grants to home visitation programs, jointly working with law enforcement and victim services providers for developing and implementing model policies and steps to train home visitation service providers about addressing domestic and dating violence, sexual assault, and stalking situations in families experiencing such violence, or that are at risk of violence, in order to reduce the effects of that violence on children, preserve safety, improve parenting skills, and put an end to intergenerational cycles of violence.
-The bill would authorize \$5 million to be appropriated for each of fiscal years 2006 through 2010 for such grants.
-S. 1197 has a similar provision, but would require the Attorney General to act through VAWO and collaborate with HHS to award such competitive grants to home visitation programs, which would be required to work jointly with victim service providers only regarding addressing such violence.
+3402 would require the Attorney General, acting through VAWO, to make two-year competitive grants to home visitation programs, jointly working with law enforcement and victim services providers for developing and implementing model policies and steps to train home visitation service providers about addressing domestic and dating violence, sexual assault, and stalking situations in families experiencing such violence, or are at risk of violence, in order to reduce the effects of that violence on children, preserve safety, improve parenting skills, and put an end to intergenerational cycles of violence.
+Furthermore, \$5 million would be authorized to be appropriated each of fiscal years 2006 through 2010 for such grants.
+S. 1197 has a similar provision, but would require the Attorney General to act through VAWO and collaborate with HHS to award such competitive grants to home visitation programs, but work jointly with victim service providers only regarding addressing such violence.
 The measure would authorize \$7 million to be appropriated for each fiscal years 2006 through 2010 for such grants.